Asymptotic control theory for a system of linear oscillators: Asymptotic optimality of the basic control

 \section{Asymptotic optimality of the basic control}

-We commence with heuristic arguments.
+We begin with heuristic arguments.
 Assume that $\rho=\rho(x)$ is large, where $\rho$ is the radius-function defined in Section \ref{property}, and that there are no resonances.
-By neglecting the second term in the right-hand side of (\ref{xi}) we get the free motion of the vector $\phi$, governed by $\dot \phi=A\phi$.
-It follows from the invariance of the function $\rho$ under uncontrolled motion, that the motion of $p={\partial {\rho}}/{\partial x}$ with the same accuracy is governed by the Pontryagin equation for adjoint variables: $\dot p=-A^*p$.
-This follows from the Lipschitz property of the function $\frac{\partial {\rho}}{\partial x}$ which, in turn, follows from the boundedness of $\frac{\partial^2 {\rho}}{\partial x^2}$ on the ``sphere'' $\rho(x)=1$ (Appendix \ref{rho}).
-The averaging consists of computation of
+By neglecting the second term in the RHS of (\ref{xi}), we get the free motion of the vector $\phi$ governed by $\dot \phi=A\phi$.
+It follows from the invariance of the function $\rho$ under uncontrolled motion that the motion of $p={\partial {\rho}}/{\partial x}$ with the same accuracy is governed by the Pontryagin equation for adjoint variables: $\dot p=-A^*p$.
+This follows from the Lipschitz property of the function $\frac{\partial {\rho}}{\partial x}$, which in turn follows from the boundedness of the Hessian $\frac{\partial^2 {\rho}}{\partial x^2}$ on the ``sphere'' $\rho(x)=1$ (see Appendix \ref{rho}).
+The averaging amounts to finding

-But this average is, according to \cite{ovseev}, the value $H_\Omega\left(p\right)$ of the support function, where $p$ is an arbitrary point of the curve $p(t)$.
-By virtue of the eikonal equation (\ref{Euler}) the last expression equals 1, and, therefore, ``on the average'' $\dot \rho=-1$.
-By using the same approximation, we obtain for any admissible control that $\dot \rho\geq-1$ in view of (\ref{T3}).
-The terminal condition for the controlled motion has the form $\rho=0$.
-Thus, within the framework of the assumed approximation control (\ref{approx4}) is optimal.
+According to \cite{ovseev}, this average is the value $H_\Omega\left(p\right)$ of the support function, where $p$ is an arbitrary point of the curve $p(t)$.
+By virtue of the eikonal equation (\ref{Euler}), the last expression equals 1, and therefore, ``on average'' $\dot \rho=-1$.
+Using the same approximation, we obtain for any admissible control that $\dot \rho\geq-1$ in view of (\ref{T3}).
+The terminating condition for the controlled motion has the form $\rho=0$.
+Thus, within the framework of the assumed approximation, control (\ref{approx4}) is optimal.